 Project Details

-Walter Sinclair: Walter wrote the C command line program and authored the program’s documentation.
+Walter Sinclair: Walter is the principal developer of PAGC.
 For his day job, Walter is the co-owner of two independent books stores in Vancouver, British Columbia, Canada.
 Dead Write is a book store that specializes in crime and detective books, while White Dwarf is a store that specializes in science fiction and fantasy.
 One way to indirectly help the PAGC project is to consider ordering your next mystery, science fiction, or fantasy book from Walter through www.deadwrite.com.
 Dead Write and White Dwarf ship worldwide.

-Dan Putler: Dan is primarily responsible for developing test cases and testing PAGC.
-In addition, he maintains the PAGC web site, writes tutorials, and helps to market the project.
-In his day job, Dan is an Associate Professor of Marketing at the Sauder School of Business, the University of British Columbia, in Vancouver.
+Dan Putler (Committee Chair): Dan is primarily responsible for developing test cases and testing PAGC.
+In addition, he maintains the PAGC web site (at times a bit sporadically), writes tutorials, and helps to market the project.
+In his day job, Dan is an Associate Professor and Chair of the Marketing Division at the Sauder School of Business, the University of British Columbia, in Vancouver.

-Dave Sampson: Dave is mainly responsible for marketing the project and writing tutorials.
+Dave Sampson: Dave is reponsbile for building new release versions.
+He is also involved in marketing the project and writing tutorials.
 Professionally, Dave is a GIS Specialist at Natural Resources Canada.
-He is also the co-founder of the Ottawa GRASS GIS Users Group, and is heavily involved in several public geodata creation efforts.
+He is also the co-founder of the Ottawa OSGeo Chapter, and is heavily involved in several public geodata creation efforts.

 Thank Yous